-The following are the general policies and procedures unique to the students pursuing coursework in the graduate programs of the University.
+The following are the general policies and procedures unique to the students pursuing coursework in the graduate programs on the East Falls Campus.

 In addition to the following Graduate Student Academic Policies, students are expected to review any published policies specific to their graduate programs.
 Topics for this section are organized in alphabetical order.